sandra-cristina-rad/nuxt-smart-app-banner/README.md

 import { defineNuxtConfig } from 'nuxt/config'

 export default defineNuxtConfig({
-  modules: [
-    ['nuxt-smart-app-banner'],
+    modules: ['nuxt-smart-app-banner'],
     "nuxt-smart-app-banner": {
         addPlugin: true,
-        overrideComponentNameWith: '', // Use custom name for component to avoid collisions if need (default <SmartAppBanner/>)
+        overrideComponentNameWith: '', // Use custom name for component to avoid collisions if need (default 'SmartAppBanner')
         bannerOptions: {
             daysHidden: 15,   // days to hide banner after close button is clicked (defaults to 15)
             daysReminder: 90, // days to hide banner after "VIEW" button is clicked (defaults to 90)